multifol-io/financial-variables/values.md

 Looking at Morningstar's APIs, you could automate grabbing the style box info from their [securities API](https://developer.morningstar.com/apis/investment-analysis/securities-us/overview) using `equityStyleBox` and related data points.

 Users pay $20 per month to get morningstar membership.
 So it likely isn't ok to store and share that data.
-Probably not something for financial-figures github and related sites to do.
+Probably not something for financial-figures github and related sites to do without permissions from morningstar.